-When a student has successfully completed the candidacy examination, the chair of the program, or if applicable, the chair of graduate committee is responsible for sending confirmation signed by all members of the supervisory committee to the Vice President Research and Graduate Programs or designate.
+When a student has successfully completed the candidacy examination, the chair of the program, or if applicable, the chair of graduate committee is responsible for sending confirmation signed by all members of the supervisory committee to the Dean.

 Students who fail any components of the candidacy exam may be allowed a second attempt to pass the outstanding components.
 Normally, the second attempt will take place within a six-month period from the date of the first examination, as set by the graduate program.
 Failure of the second attempt will result in the student being Required to Withdraw from the program.